gokselk/ahc_distalg_template/docs/wavesecho/algorithm.rst

 .. code-block:: RST
     :linenos:
-    :caption: Echo algorithm
+    :caption: Echo Algorithm.

-    Implements: WavesEcho Instance: we
+    Implements: EchoTraverse Instance: echoTraverse
-    Uses: NetworkCommunication Instance: nc
+    Uses: AdhocComputing Network Model
-    Events: Init, MessageFromBottom, MessageFromTop
+    Events: Init, MessageFromBottom
     Needs:

     OnInit: () do
-        For each neighbor do
-            Trigger nc.SendMessage (neighbor, "StartMessage")
+        Generate and store a unique token
+        Send "ECHO_START" message to self to initiate the echo process Log "Started traversal"

-    OnMessageFromBottom: (message, sender) do
+    OnMessageFromBottom: (eventobj) do
+        Extract the message, header, and payload from eventobj Log received message details
+        If message type is "ECHO_START" or "ECHO_MESSAGE" then Process the message using the process_message function

+    process_message: (hdr, message_source, payload) do
+        Retrieve or set the parent based on the token Mark all unvisited neighbors and send them an "ECHO_MESSAGE" For each neighbor, check if they have replied, if not, continue to wait If all neighbors have replied:
-        If first message from sender then
+            If this node has a parent then
-            Mark sender as parent
-            For each neighbor except sender do
-                Trigger nc.SendMessage (neighbor, "EchoMessage")

-    OnMessageFromTop: (message, sender) do
-        If received messages from all neighbors then If not initiator then
-                Trigger nc.SendMessage (parent, "DecisionMessage")
-            Else
-                Perform decision
+                Append current node ID to payload
+                Prepare and send an "ECHO_MESSAGE" back to the parent Else
+                Log that this node has completed the traversal

+    get_neighbors: (token) do
+        Retrieve the list of neighboring nodes for the given token If no list exists, create it from the topology's neighbor data Return the list of neighbors

+    prepare_message: (message_type, neighbor, token, payload) do
+        Create a new message with specified parameters Return the newly created message

 Example
 ~~~~~~~~

-Consider a network of five nodes arranged in a star topology, with the central node as the initiator.
-The WavesEcho algorithm facilitates the collection and dissemination of information, ultimately leading to a decision made by the initiator after all nodes have communicated their status.
+Consider a network consisting of five nodes configured in a star topology, where the central node serves as the initiator.
+Utilizing the Echo algorithm, this network engages in a process whereby information is systematically gathered from all peripheral nodes.
+Each node sends its status back to the central node, which aggregates these inputs to make a final decision.
+This setup demonstrates how the Echo algorithm efficiently handles data collection and decision-making within a centrally coordinated network structure.

 Correctness
 ~~~~~~~~~~~

-The algorithm guarantees that all nodes in the network are reached, and a decision is made based on the collective input.
-This is achieved through the structured message passing and decision-making process inherent in the algorithm's design.
+The Echo algorithm ensures complete and accurate information gathering from every node in the network.
+The structured sequential messaging and response mechanism ensures that every node is reached and can communicate its status back to the initiator.
+The correctness of this algorithm is upheld by the guaranteed delivery and processing of messages, which assures that a comprehensive decision is based on the data received from all nodes in the network.

 Complexity
 ~~~~~~~~~~

-The theoretical complexity of the WavesEcho algorithm involves the number of messages proportional to twice the number of edges in the network, with a computational complexity that depends on the size of the network and its topology.

-..
-[Fokking2013] Wan Fokkink, Distributed Algorithms An Intuitive Approach, The MIT Press Cambridge, Massachusetts London, England, 2013
+The message complexity of the Echo algorithm is theoretically proportional to twice the number of edges in the network.
+This is because each communication link is used twice—once for sending the initial message and once for receiving the echo.
+The computational complexity, however, is largely influenced by the network’s topology and size.
+In centralized structures like the star topology, the initiator node bears a higher computational load due to its role in processing incoming data from all other nodes, which is generally proportional to the number of connections it manages.